babel/babel-preset-env/README.md

 ### `ignoreBrowserslistConfig`

-`boolean, defaults to false`
+`boolean`, defaults to `false`

-Option to ignore browserslist config file searching.
-Also will ignore browserslist field in package.json.
-Useful for projects which using browserslist config for files won't be compiled with Babel.
+Toggles whether or not [browserslist config sources](https://github.com/ai/browserslist#queries) are used, which includes searching for any browserslist files or referencing the browserslist key inside package.json.
+This is useful for projects that use a browserslist config for files that won't be compiled with Babel.
 ---

 ## Examples